kenjones-cisco/building-openapis/content/best-practices/design.md

 Use HTTP content type negotiation to expose minor verions.
 Leverage the versioned vnd content types.

-There is an [HTTP RFC 6838](https://tools.ietf.org/html/rfc6838#section-3.2) for custom vendor-specific MIME types.
+There is an [HTTP RFC 6838](https://tools.ietf.org/html/rfc6838#section-3.2) :fa-external-link: for custom vendor-specific MIME types.
 It reserves a whole “vendor tree”, with free-form entries looking like type/vnd.producer’s name followed by media type name [+suffix]